OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 (last updated April 2012)
 view the privacy statement highlights

-On This Page Collection of Your Personal Information Use of Your Personal Information Sharing of Your Personal Information Accessing Your Personal Information Communication Preferences Display of Advertising (Opt-Out) Security of Your Personal Information Collection and Use of Children's Personal Information Use of Cookies Use of Web Beacons Controlling Unsolicited E-mail ("Spam") TRUSTe Certification Enforcement of This Privacy Statement Changes to This Privacy Statement How to Contact Us
+On This Page Collection of Your Personal Information Use of Your Personal Information Sharing of Your Personal Information Accessing Your Personal Information Communication Preferences Display of Advertising (Opt-Out) Security of Your Personal Information Collection and Use of Children's Personal Information Use of Cookies Use of Web Beacons Controlling Unsolicited E-mail ("Spam") Enforcement of This Privacy Statement Changes to This Privacy Statement How to Contact Us

 We self-certify compliance with: